jag-academy/mkdocs/docs/06-Plutus-transactions.md

 metaTitle: How to write Plutus transactions
 ---

-This tutorial outlines what a Plutus transaction is and how to write one.
+nThis tutorial outlines what a Plutus transaction is and how to write one.
 This is done in the follow sequence:

 1. Write your Plutus **on chain** code.
 2. Serialize your Plutus **on chain** code to the text envelope format (`cardano-cli` expects this format).